Legal cases with fixed pricing, standardized processes, and firm timelines

 You should keep your name up-to-date in all documents.

 Sometimes people buy a property, but to save the stamp duty they don’t complete the registration.
 Some don’t even change the name in the mutation certificate.
+Make sure you avoid this

-To avoid complications, one must keep all ownership related documents updated.
+You must keep all ownership-related documents updated.

 You should pay all the taxes and government fees regularly.

-Keep in touch with the neighbour and keep a good relationship with them.
-As they can inform you about any suspicious activity at your premises.
+Keep in touch with the neighbour and keep a good relationship with them; as they can inform you about any suspicious activity at your premises.

 You should register a Deed of Boundary Declaration before the concerned Registration office.
 This legal notice acts as a boundary dispute letter before action to take place.